Skip to Main Content

 2004 Lesley College became co-ed, admitting men in the undergraduate program for the first time in its history.

-2007 Joseph Moore was selected as Lesley University’s president.
+2007 Joseph Moore was selected as Lesley University’s fifth president.

-2008 Lesley University acquired buildings near Harvard Square and entered a partnership with the Episcopal Divinity School, moving library services to Sherrill Library and expanding with the South Campus.
+2008 Lesley University acquired buildings near Harvard Square and entered a partnership with the Episcopal Divinity School, moving library services to Sherrill Library and expanding with the Brattle Campus.

 2009 On September 17, 2009, Lesley University celebrated its centennial convocation at Harvard University's Sanders Theater with Marian Wright Edelman as the keynote speaker